|TITLE||Neurology and Ophthalmology|

 17. choose the best antibiotic therapy for microbiological infections.

-Textbooks as suggested for the whole three-year teaching programme in medicine.
-No specific books on neurology are suggested:
+Textbooks as suggested for the whole three-year teaching programme in Medicine.
+Specific Neurology text books will be suggested in due course:

 1. Clinical Medicine.
 Parveen Kumar & Michael Clark, Saunders, 8th Edition, 2012.
 Chap 22, Neurological Disease.
 Jarman P ed.